gokudomatic/rtftopdf-service/README.md

 - The document must be accessible from the server where this script runs.
 No feature to upload a file.
 The ouput file is also stored on the server.
 - Must run on Windows because of the OLE automation.
 The absolute_path might need to be escaped (C:/my/path/input_file.rtf).
 - The script can run as a service, for instance with NSSM, but it needs to have the right to interact with the desktop (NSSM option).

+Possible bug:
+- If the document has an error, Word might open a confirmation dialog to ask what to do.
+In that case, the script stay stuck waiting for Word.
+The process must then be killed manually.